 Judicial Redress of a business

 The judicial redress procedure is a collective proceedings that allows a business that is in a state of cessation of payments.
-This procedure makes it possible, in particular, to freeze debts and to obtain debt forgiveness and payment periods.
+This procedure makes it possible, in particular, to freeze debts and to obtain debt discounts and payment periods when the recovery plan is adopted.

 The head of the business in difficulty must apply for judicial redress at the latest within 45 days of the cessation of payments.